geodemo/hello-world/README.md

 - close Notepad++
 - copy `FunctionListRules.xml` and `php.bmp` into your Notepad++'s `plugins/Config` folder

-If you already have some custom language parsing rules and don't want to loose them, don't overwrite `FunctionListRules.xml`.
-Merge the following blocks with your file :
+If you already have some custom parsing rules and want to keep them, don't overwrite `FunctionListRules.xml` or your rules will be lost.
+Simply insert the following blocks in your file :

 **PHP parsing rules**